elliette/theia-dart/README.md

     mkdir plugins
     yarn download:plugins

-Run Theia in the browser
+Compile Theia and run in the browser

     yarn
     yarn start

+> Note: You will likely see a lot of errors in the terminal!
+These seem to be false positives and don't prevent Theia from being compiled and run.

 Open http://localhost:3000 in the browser.